pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/File System.md

 sudo updatedb
 ```

 If we now search for all files with the ".conf" extension, you will find that this search produces results much faster than using find.
 However, this tool does not have as many filter options that we can use.
-So it is always worth considering whether we can use the locate command or instead use the find command.
+So it is always worth considering whether we can use the locate command instead of the find command.
 It always depends on what we are looking for.

 ![image](https://github.com/user-attachments/assets/6c2716e8-abe6-4d14-8354-be79cf60748e)